-Engineering (by research) MSc
+Engineering (by Research) MSc

-The Department has extremely good industry contacts and generates opportunities for short term industrial research projects, which can be linked to an MSc by Research in Engineering.
-These are ideal for students with industrial experience who wish to work in a specific area, and prefer flexibility to the taught MSc programmes.
+This programme is ideal for students with industrial experience who wish to work in a specific area, and prefer flexibility to the taught MSc programmes.

 - Aerospace Safety Engineering : PgCert